shilu10/AmazonElectronicScraper/README.md

 ## Setup
 To run this project,clone this repository in your machine:

-* Make sure to have a Pythoninstalled
+* Make sure to have a Python installed

 ```
 $ cd ../AmazonElectronicScraper